 If your child is or may be sexually active:

 - Have your child use birth control to prevent pregnancy while taking this drug and for 1 month after stopping this drug.

-- If your child is a male and has sex with a female who could get pregnant, they must prevent pregnancy during care and for 3 months after care ends.
+- If your child is a male and has sex with a female who could get pregnant, they must prevent pregnancy during treatment and for 3 months after his last dose.
 They must use a condom.

 - If your child is a male and his sex partner gets pregnant while he takes this drug or within 3 months after his last dose, call the doctor right away.